mongodb-js/compass/packages/compass-query-bar/README.md

 # Compass Query Bar

-> Renders a component for executing MongoDB queries through a GUI.
+> Renders a component for executing MongoDB queries through a GUI

 ## Usage